-All projects, papers, and / or assignments submitted for evaluation will be marked with a numeric percentage according to the foregoing grading scale based on the following criteria:
+All projects, papers, and/or assignments submitted for evaluation will be marked with a numeric percentage according to the foregoing grading scale based on the following criteria:

 - 90-100 percent.
 Grades in this range are given for work that is above average or of exceptional quality for the graduate level. - 2.
-83-89 percent.
-Grades in this range are given for work that is good for the graduate level. - 3.
-73-82 percent.
-Grades in this range are given for work that is satisfactory to marginally acceptable for the graduate level.

-- 4. 72 percent or lower.
-This grade is given when work submitted for evaluation is not acceptable and does not indicate a level of understanding and / or work quality conducive to acceptable completion of a graduate-level course. - Remedial assessment (revise).
+80-89 percent.
+Grades in this range are given for work that is below expectations to good for the graduate level. - 3.
+70-79 percent.
+Grades in this range are given for work that is below expectations to poor for the graduate level. - 69 percent or lower.
+This grade is given when work submitted for evaluation does not indicate a level of understanding and/or work quality conducive to acceptable completion of a graduate-level course. - 5.
+Remedial assessment (revise).
 This grade will not appear on a transcript; it will appear only on individual assignments.

-When any course work submitted for evaluation receives a grade below 73 percent, a student is required to revise and resubmit it for reevaluation before proceeding with the course.
+When any coursework submitted for evaluation receives a grade below 70 percent, a student is required to revise and resubmit it for reevaluation before proceeding with the course.
 A maximum of two revisions may be required (or allowed) for any one assignment.
-A student should not be given a grade above 83 percent for work that has been revised and resubmitted.
+A student should not be given a grade above 80 percent for work that has been revised and resubmitted.

-At the discretion of the director of the graduate studies group through which a student is enrolled, there may be a resubmission fee for each revised assignment that is presented for evaluation.
+At the discretion of the director of the graduate studies office through which a student is enrolled, there may be a resubmission fee for each revised assignment that is presented for evaluation.

-Academic Probation / Restriction
+Academic Probation/Restriction